 Requirements for the CMS Full Major

-One Introductory Subject:
+One Introductory Subject

 CMS.100 Introduction to Media Studies

-One Media Practice/Production Subject from the Following List:
+One Media Practice/Production Subject

-CMS.301 Introduction to Game Design Methods
+CMS.301 Game Design Methods

 CMS.335 Short Attention Span Documentary